There are so many great things to do in London at night that I hardly know where to begin!

 Dive into historical Georgian, Victorian and Edwardian pubs that are full of old-world charm and character as you experience London like a local.

 The tour starts at 2:00pm which is perfect as you can finish up in time for dinner out, followed by a visit some of our other top places to visit in London at night, such as Camden or Fabric.

 Taking a pub tour is one of the best things to do in London alone at night, as you will be sure to meet lots of fun and interesting people (not least your host).
 Find out more here.

 15. Prince Charles Cinema All-Nighter

-How does a night at the movies, complete with pyjamas, popcorn and party vibes sound?
-With double, triple, and all-night viewings, the Prince Charles Cinema near Leicester Square, is a great London evening activity.
+How does a night at the movies, complete with pijamas, popcorn and party vibes sound?
+With double, triple, and all-night viewings, the Prince Charles Cinema is a great choice to experience all that and more.

 From cheesy 80s movies to epic trilogies, there’s sure to be something to suit your tastes.
 Top Gun, Lord of the Rings, Harry Potter, and Star Wars are all firm favourites at the Prince Charles Cinema.